PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 10/02/2018: The code-coverage computation seems to be broken.
+The coverage in the FinEtools package hasn't actually changed and it is still at 98%.

 - 09/20/2018: Separated out examples and tutorials from the FinEtools library itself.

 - 09/02/2018: Updated all examples for Julia 1.0.